-If --skip-text is issued, then no OCR will be performed on pages that already have text.
+If --skip-text is issued, then no image processing or OCR will be performed on pages that already have text.
 The page will be copied to the output.
 This may be useful for documents that contain both "born digital" and scanned content, or to use OCRmyPDF to normalize and convert to PDF/A regardless of their contents.